am-ram/To-Do-List-and-Clock/README.md

 2. To-Do list with edit and Remove feature <br>
 3. HTML and CSS cards linking to other projects<br>

-## Disclaimer : This is my first static site and please comments are gladly welcomed.
+## Disclaimer : This is my first static site and  comments are gladly welcomed.
 Further improvements will also be done.